Teddy34/gatsby-blog/blog/2019-09-14/index.md

 banner: "/assets/bg/newjersey.jpg"
 ---

 My current project is completing its third year.
 From the start, we've been using aggressively the Lodash FP library through our whole JS & TS codebase, whether it's on the Back-End or Front-End.
-I recently performed a small analysis about our usage of the library to spot some weird usages that have slipped through code reviews and make a small retrospective about how this tool and functional programming are used in a mature production app.
+I recently performed a small analysis of our usage of the library to spot some weird usages that have slipped through code reviews and make a small retrospective about how this tool and functional programming are used in a mature production app.

 The results of the analysis were sometimes surprising as some of the sanctified FP tools show little usage on our side, while some lesser-known or more basic functions are widely popular.
 Let's dig in after a small digression about the lib itself.